Narwallets/narwallets-extension/README.md

 ## Future versions
 * Ledger integration
+* 2FA Support
 * Manage Create named account (currently redirecting to NEAR Web Wallet)

 ## Dev Tooling (v0.1)
-* This project uses ES2020 modules import/export
+* This project uses typescript
 * Being a chrome extension, no bundler/minimizer is needed
-* No frameworks are used neither, this is plain typescript & HTML
+* No frameworks are used neither, this is plain typescript and a main index.html

 ## Dev Flow (v0.1)
 * Chrome Dev Tools: Map folder to Narwallets-extension/extension
 * Use Chrome Dev Tools as an quick-and-dirty IDE with Edit & Continue
 * Use VSCode as the main IDE - Ctrl-Shift-B to build with typescript
-* This is being removed. -This project uses [plus-typescript](https://github.com/luciotato/plus-typescript) so you can modify "sources" directly from Chrome Dev Tools (no source-maps, no transpiling)-

 ## Low-level Technical debt

-* Main code is plus-typescript, but /api (light-near-api) is standard typescript.
-The mix creates confusion
- - [ ] Remove plus-typescript, convert all to typescript
+ - [x] Remove plus-typescript, convert all to typescript
  - [ ] npm i eslint --save-dev
  - [ ] When wallet-API was added a lot of functions became `async`.
 Add `npm install eslint-plugin-no-floating-promise --save-dev`